hummingbird-jp/stat-web/README.md

 # Stat!
 Web
 Stat!
-Web is a Web RTC project made by hummingbird with ❤️.
+Web is a Web RTC project made with ❤️ by hummingbird.